aguerra2203/Worlds-Between/README.md

 # Worlds-Between
-A top-down, dimension hopping roguelike
+A top-down, dimension-hopping roguelike

+After getting lost in the multiverse, path your way through countless worlds to find your way home

+Combine items and abilities from all dimensions to create your perfect playstyle

 ![WB1](https://github.com/user-attachments/assets/47694c3b-00d8-49d9-9a77-20de53139832)